dwarvesf/react-native-boilerplate/docs/CODE_STYLE.md

   `kebab-case` for the rest.

-- Exports from files can be either as variable or default exports, but please stick to naming the object before using `export default` to avoid anonomous module names in stack traces and React dev tools.
+- Exports from files can be either as variable or default exports, but please stick to naming the object before using `export default` to avoid anonymous module names in stack traces and React dev tools.

 - Your app should be fast but also remember "Premature optimization is the root